CatalogueOfLife/backend/dao/src/main/resources/life/catalogue/db/dbschema.md

 ### 2023-08-21 migrate partitioning
 This is a serious change, removing the list partitioning and replacing it with just the hash one and 24 fixed partitions.
+First dump the current db:
+> nohup pg_dump -Fc -Z 7 -U postgres -f clb-prod.dump clb &

-First restore the dump of the previous db into the empty public schema;
+Then restore it into the empty public schema of a new database;
+> CREATE DATABASE clb OWNER col;
-> nohup pg_restore -j 12 -U postgres -d clb ~/clb-prod.dump &
+nohup pg_restore -j 12 -U postgres -d clb ~/clb-prod.dump &

 Then alter its schema to be "old", but reuse its enum types in the public schema (for simpler copying later on witout casts):
 > ALTER SCHEMA public RENAME TO old;